d3a-n/pear/README.md

 # Dependencies

-gcc - GNU Compiler Collection
+gcc: GNU Compiler Collection
-glibc/libc - Standard C libraries on Linux and macOS Microsoft C runtime libraries - Standard libraries on Windows POSIX Threads - Threading library for POSIX systems Winthreads - Threading library for Windows
+glibc/libc: Standard C libraries on Linux and macOS Microsoft C runtime libraries: Standard libraries on Windows POSIX Threads: Threading library for POSIX systems
+Winthreads: Threading library for Windows
-Winsock2 - Networking library for Windows
+Winsock2: Networking library for Windows
-Libsodium - Modern, easy-to-use software library for encryption, decryption, signatures, password hashing and more CMake - Cross-platform tool to generate makefiles and project setups
+Libsodium: Modern, easy-to-use software library for encryption, decryption, signatures, password hashing and more
+CMake: Cross-platform tool to generate makefiles and project setups

+Excluding windows dependencies, all are open-source.

 # Cryptographic Libraries

+Cryptographic Library: Libsodium
 Key Exchange: Curve25519 (X25519) – crypto_kx
 Symmetric Encryption: ChaCha20-Poly1305 – crypto_aead_chacha20poly1305
 Authentication: Ed25519 (Digital Signatures) – crypto_sign_ed25519
 Key Derivation: HKDF (HMAC-based Key Derivation Function) – crypto_kdf
 Hashing: BLAKE2b – crypto_generichash
 Random Number Generation: Secure PRNG – randombytes_buf

+# Security

+This program is resistant to all known methods of decryption, and quantum attacks to an extent.
+All encryption methods are open-source, no known backdoors, and no government influence.
+Keys are created dynamically and destroyed, even in memory.
+No logs are kept under ANY circumstances.

 # Installation: